Discover Amsterdam

 National Park Nieuw Land

-Owing to its existence to the colossal land-reclamation project that built the province of Flevoland, Nieuw Land is the largest man-made nature area in the world.
+Owing its existence to the colossal land-reclamation project that built the province of Flevoland, Nieuw Land is the largest man-made nature area in the world.
 The expansive swampy wetlands and grasslands are now a haven for waterbirds.
 Flocks of spoonbills, geese, cormorants and the occasional bald eagle can be spotted at observation points around the Oostvaardersplassen.
 The area also provides a rich habitat for wild horses, foxes, hares, bats and butterflies.
-For those who like to get wet, Markermeer Lake has facilities for watersports and sailing or visitors can enjoy numerous walking routes before finding a spot to chill on the beach.
+For those who like to get wet, Markermeer Lake has facilities for watersports and sailing, or visitors can enjoy numerous walking routes before finding a spot to chill on the beach.

 Amsterdamse Waterleidingduinen